 Fatty liver is also known as Hepatic Steatosis is when fat builds up in your liver.

-Moreover, having small amounts of fat in your body is normal, however, too much fat can become a health problem.
+Moreover, having small amounts of fat in your body is normal, however, too much fat in liver cells can become a health problem.

 Too much fat in your liver can cause inflammation and can damage your liver and create scarring,